 - Daichi-ji Temple (大池寺)

 - The Fascinating Shigaraki Ware Attractions in Shigaraki Town

 - MIHO MUSEUM (ミホ・ミュージアム)

 Because not all attractions in Kōka City are conveniently located close to a train station, instead of being tied up by the bus’s timetable, you can rent one of the bicycles from the nearest train station or the ninja-themed Kōka Information Center (甲賀流リアル忍者館).

 For the hours of service at each facility/station, please refer to the official website HERE and translate it to English with Google Chrome’s translation function at the right of the address bar.

-Tip: As the number of bikes is limited, you can call the facility to enquire if you can reserve one.
+Tip: As the number of bicycles is limited, you can call the facility to ask if you can reserve one.
 If you don’t speak Japanese, check with the staff at your accommodation to see if they can make the phone call on your behalf.

 Guided Tour at Kōka City

 If you would like a guide to accompany you during your time in Kōka, write an email to Kōka City Tourism and Community Development Association at [email protected].